 The Purchase Plan provides that in the event of our merger or consolidation with or into another corporation or a sale of all or substantially all of our assets, each right to purchase stock under the Purchase Plan will be assumed or an equivalent right will be substituted by the successor corporation unless the board of directors shortens any ongoing offering period so that employees' rights to purchase stock under the Purchase Plan are exercised prior to consummation of the transaction.
-The board of directors has the power to amend or terminate the Purchase Plan and to change or terminate offering periods as long as any action does not adversely affect any outstanding rights to purchase stock under the Purchase Plan, however the board may amend or terminate the Purchase Plan or an offering period even if it would adversely affect outstanding options in order to avoid our incurring adverse accounting charges.
-We have not issued any shares under the Purchase Plan to date.
+The board of directors has the power to amend or terminate the Purchase Plan.